How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 Step 2: Start to Relax Before Sleeping

-Now, it’s time to relax.
+Now, it’s time for relaxation.
 Begin with your face muscles.
 Relax your forehead, eyes and tongue.
 (Yes, it’s okay to let your tongue hang loosely out of your mouth.)

 Step 3: Just Breathe